Terrorism in Saudi Arabia: 2015

 On 22 May 2015, a suicide bomber attacked the Imam Ali mosque in the village of al-Qadeeh, in Qatif governorate during Friday prayers.
 The Saudi health minister told state television that at least 21 people had been killed and more than 80 injured in the blast.
-ISIL later claimed responsibility for the attack.
+IS later claimed responsibility for the attack.

 On 29 May 2015, a suicide bomber blew himself up near a Shiite mosque in Dammam and killed four people.
 The bomber tried to enter the Mosque during Friday prayers and detonated his bomb in the parking lot after being stopped by security guards.

 On 6 August, the 2015 Abha mosque bombing, carried out by a suicide bomber, kills 17 people at a mosque in the south-western Saudi city of Abha.

 On 26 October 2015, a suicide bomber murdered 2 people and wounded 26 in a Shia Ismaili mosque in the southern city of Najran.
-The bomber, a Saudi national who recently returned from fighting for ISIL in Syria, was blocked from entering the center of the mosque by a 95-year-old man, which limited the terrorist's death toll.
+The bomber, a Saudi national who recently returned from fighting for IS in Syria, was blocked from entering the center of the mosque by a 95-year-old man, which limited the terrorist's death toll.

 2016

 On 8 February 2016, a carbomb exploded in Riyadh without causing injuries.
-ISIS claimed responsibility.
+IS claimed responsibility.

 The 2016 Saudi Arabia bombings killed four Police Officers outside the Prophet's Mosque in Medina just before evening prayers and breaking of the fast, with co-ordinated bomb attacks also against the U.S. embassy in Jeddah, and targets in Qatif.
 The latter two attacks failed to cause any casualties.

 2017

-On 7 January 2017, two ISIL terrorists were killed by police in the Al Yasmin suburb of Riyadh.
+On 7 January 2017, two IS terrorists were killed by police in the Al Yasmin suburb of Riyadh.
 The two men were named as Tayea Salem bin Yaslam Al-Sayari, wanted for previous acts of terrorism, and Talal bin Samran Al-Saedi, who had been released from the Saudi terrorist rehabilitation program.
 The police officer who killed the terrorists, Cpl.
 Gibran Jaber Awagy (alternative spelling Jabran Awaji), was injured in the gun battle.

-On 9 March 2017, a police officer was killed by an ISIS member.
+On 9 March 2017, a police officer was killed by an IS member.
 Then the perpetrator was killed by the police.